Kakamega Forest Reserve

-The reserve forest is a unique eco system of the Guinea Congolese rain tropical forests, the forest is part of the ancient Congolese forests that stretched from Central Africa to the coast the forest is beatified by different bird species and wildlife.
-Kakamega forest is the only UN spoilt tropical forest in Kenya.
+Kakamega Forest Reserve is a unique ecosystem of the Guinea-Congolese tropical rain forests. the forest is part of the ancient Congolese forests that stretched from Central Africa to the coast the forest is beautified by different bird species and wildlife.
+Kakamega forest is the only unspoiled tropical forest in Kenya.

-Kakamega forest is an ideal place for Botanists and Zoologists, the reserve is less crowded making you have a feel of the wilderness with uninterrupted views and the forest is very thick hence requiring you to explore on food than a vehicle, the reserve is very unique compared to the obvious national parks and reserves.
+Kakamega Forest Reservet is an ideal place for Botanists and Zoologists, the reserve is less crowded, making you have a feel of the wilderness with uninterrupted views and the forest is very thick, hence requiring you to explore on foot rather than in a vehicle, the reserve is very unique compared to the obvious national parks and reserves.

-Kakamega forest reserve boasts with over 300 species of birds, 400 species of butterflies, mammal species, spectacular falls and plant species some of which are said to be over 700 years old that can’t be found else where in Kenya.
+Kakamega Forest Reserve is home to over 300 species of birds, 400 species of butterflies, various mammal species, spectacular waterfalls, and numerous plant species, some of which are said to be over 700 years old and cannot be found anywhere else in Kenya.

-Kakamega forest national reserve covers an area of 230 kilometers squared
+Kakamega forest national reserve covers an area of 230 kilometers.

 Activities at Kakamega forest reserve